J. Michael Durnil: Simon Youth Foundation

-On December 13, 2010, the Simon Youth Foundation (SYF) announced that its new CEO would be J. Michael Durnil, Ph.D.
+On December 13, 2010, the Simon Youth Foundation (SYF) announced that its new CEO would be Durnil.
 Following the announcement, Durnil moved to Indianapolis and assumed his leadership role.

-J. Michael Durnil, Ph.D. was appointed as President and CEO of the Simon Youth Foundation, a public charity associated with the Simon Property Group, the first REIT to be listed on S&P 100, in December 2010.
+Durnil was appointed as president and CEO of the Simon Youth Foundation, a public charity associated with the Simon Property Group, the first REIT to be listed on S&P 100, in December 2010.
 Simon Youth Foundation ignites hope through educational opportunities for students who are at risk of dropping out of high school through two major initiatives: Simon Youth Academies and Simon Youth Scholarships.
 In partnership with local public school districts, SYF supports 45 Simon Youth Academies in 15 states.
 Primarily located in Simon malls, Simon Youth Academies offer flexible schedules and small class sizes that make learning accessible to students who struggle to connect with material in a traditional classroom or school because they are homeless, bullied, battling serious illness, facing parenthood, working full-time to support their families, or facing other challenging personal circumstances.
 The overall graduation rate for Simon Youth Academy students is 90%.

-The Simon Youth Scholarships program provides for one-time and renewable scholarships to high school students in every community that is home to a Simon Mall each year.
-Targeting first-generation college students and those with demonstrated financial need, the Simon Youth Scholarships program furthers the SYF commitment to extending educational opportunities to all students who want to learn, no matter their personal circumstances.
-SYF has awarded more than $18 million in scholarships since inception.
-Under Durnil’s direction, SYF received national recognition for its growth and service to public school partners across the country.
-During Durnil’s tenure, SYF graduated more than 15,000 students and opened more than 20 new academies.

-During 2019, SYF celebrated the Foundation’s 20th anniversary and 20,000th-lifetime graduate.
+During 2019, SYF celebrated the Foundation's 20th anniversary and 20,000th-lifetime graduate.
 In honor of this milestone, the Foundation awarded a four-year scholarship valued at $32,000 to the 20,000th graduate, and also awarded a $20,000 grant to her Simon Youth Academy.